yoink00/terraform-provider-fastly/website/docs/r/service_waf_configuration_v1.html.markdown

 variable "specific_rule_revisions" {
   type = map(string)
   default = {
-    //  if the revision requested is not found, the server will return a 404 response code 1010020 = 1
+    //  If the revision requested is not found, the server will return a 404 response code.
+    1010020 = 1
   }
 }